zfcampus/zf-mvc-auth/README.md

 #### Sub-Key: `deny_by_default`

-`deny_by_default` toggles the default behavior for the `Zend\Permission\Acl` implementation.
-The default value is `false`, which means that if no other rule applies to a particular `isAuthorized()` query with an unauthenticated user, then the given identity will be allowed.
-Change this setting to `true` to ensure that authenticated identities are required by default.
+`deny_by_default` toggles the default behavior for the `Zend\Permissions\Acl` implementation.
+The default value is `false`, which means that if no authenticated user is present, and no permissions rule applies for the current resource, then access is allowed.
+Change this setting to `true` to require authenticated identities by default.

 Example: